-The mission of the Alaska Permanent Fund Corporation (APFC) is to maximize the value of the Permanent Fund within return objectives.
+The mission of the Alaska Permanent Fund Corporation (APFC) is to manage and invest the assets of the Permanent Fund and other funds designated by law.

 - Achieve the target return within acceptable risk parameters.

 |Mission Results||Core Services|

 |A: Result - Maximize the value of the Fund|